astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ services/provider.php](https://github.com/astridx/boilerplate/compare/astridx:t0...t1#diff-6f6a8e05c359293ccc2ab0a2046bce7f)

 `provider.php` is used to implement the component services.
 Via an interface, the component class defines which services it provides.
 A dependency injection container or DI container is used for this.
 To register, `ComponentDispatcherFactory` and `MVCFactory` are mandatory for each component.
 Registering `CategoryFactory` is at this place optional, we need `CategoryFactory` when we integrate categories later.
 Using `provider.php` it is possible to introduce new services without breaking backwards compatibility (BC).

-If you are not familiar with the concept of DI Container but would like to learn more, you can find explanations and some examples in the following links:
+If you are not familiar with the concept of DI Container but would like to learn more, you can find explanations and some examples in the following links:<!-- \index{DI Container} -->

 - [joomla-framework/di](https://github.com/joomla-framework/di)[^github.com/joomla-framework/di].
 - [docs/why-dependency-injection.md](https://github.com/joomla-framework/di/blob/master/docs/why-dependency-injection.md)[^github.com/joomla-framework/di/blob/master/docs/why-dependency-injection.md].

-More information about the implementation can be found on [Github](https://github.com/joomla/joomla-cms/pull/20217)[^github.com/joomla/joomla-cms/pull/20217];
+More information about the implementation can be found on [Github](https://github.com/joomla/joomla-cms/pull/20217)[^github.com/joomla/joomla-cms/pull/20217].

+You often see the word 'factory' in Joomla.
+This is because Joomla uses the [factory design pattern](https://en.wikipedia.org/wiki/Factory_method_pattern)[en.wikipedia.org/wiki/Factory_method_pattern].
+The factory method is a pattern where the interface to create an object is an abstract method of an inheriting class.
+However, the concrete implementation of the creation of new objects does not take place in the superclass, but in subclasses derived from it.
+The latter implement the said abstract method.
+To program extensions for Joomla it is not mandatory that you know the design patterns.
+However, it can be worthwhile to think outside the box.
+In software engineering, a [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern)[^en.wikipedia.org/wiki/Software_design_pattern] is a general, reusable solution to a common problem.
+Someone else had the same problem and found a solution.
+We don't have to solve the same problem, but can build on it.<!-- \index{design pattern!factory method} --><!-- \index{design pattern} -->

 [administrator/components/com_foos/ services/provider.php](https://github.com/astridx/boilerplate/blob/t1/src/administrator/components/com_foos/services/provider.php)